Litigating at the ECOWAS Community Court of Justice

 - An order for reparations, including physical, psychological, social and economic rehabilitation in respect of the violations of the second, third and fourth applicant’s human rights.

-Amnesty International, the Canadian Journalist for Freedom of Expression, the Committee to Protect Journalists, Freedom House, Pen International, Reporters without Borders and the Right2Know Campaign brought an application to join the proceeding as amici curiae.
+Amnesty International, Canadian Journalists for Freedom of Expression, the Committee to Protect Journalists, Freedom House, Pen International, Reporters without Borders and the Right2Know Campaign brought an application to join the proceeding as amici curiae.

 - The enforcement of the impugned statute violated rights of the applicants under articles 6, 9 and 12(2) of the African Charter, articles 9, 12(4) and 19(2) of the ICCPR, and article 66(2)(c) of the Revised ECOWAS Treaty.